roncterry/Deploy-SUSE-AI/README.md

    c) If you want an HA cluster, on the other control plane nodes, run the script: `11c-install_additional_rke2_server.sh`

+   d) To retrieve the `kubectl` command and the kubeconfig file from the AI cluster and install them onto your management machine, on the management machine run the script: `11d-retrieve_kubectl_and_kubeconfig_from_rke2.sh`

-3) Import the Downstream AI Cluster into Rancher Manager (optional at this point, can be done later)
+4) Import the Downstream AI Cluster into Rancher Manager (optional at this point, can be done later)

    a) Log into the Rancher Manager Web UI as an admin user